2play/RCM-X86/README.md

   the batteries is over consume, and it will be broken. so you need to charge it for 10 hour first if the batteries is really broken, need to change the batteries.

-update: HBLhekate_ctcaer_4_0

-please uesd the /V3  UF2 files to flash the dongle.

 If you don't know how to hack you switch,see this
 [How to use](https://github.com/euclala/RCM-X86/tree/master/jpg)